omkale392/Video_anomaly_detection/README.md

 6) Anomaly Highlighting: Detected anomalies are highlighted, and details are provided to the user for further action.

 # Technologies Used
-*Flask:* A micro web framework for Python, used to create the web application's backend.\n *OpenCV:* An open-source computer vision and machine learning software library used for the video processing tasks.\n *CSS Animations:* Pure CSS is used to create subtle animations and transitions for a more dynamic UI without impacting performance.\n
+*Flask:* A micro web framework for Python, used to create the web application's backend.\t *OpenCV:* An open-source computer vision and machine learning software library used for the video processing tasks.\t *CSS Animations:* Pure CSS is used to create subtle animations and transitions for a more dynamic UI without impacting performance.\t
-*HTML5:* Structuring the web application’s content with the latest standards of HTML.\n
+*HTML5:* Structuring the web application’s content with the latest standards of HTML.\t

 # How to Use
 *Access the Web Application:* Navigate to the deployed web application URL on any modern web browser.